 - ❖ Title of the proposed thesis

 - Specific aims or objectives

 - Supporting information (work by others, literature review)

-- \ Research methods
+- Research methods

 - ❖ A proposed time or progress schedule

 By the beginning of the second year, Ph.D. students, in consultation with the Research Advisor, should begin developing a research topic and preparing a thesis proposal.
 The Ph.D. is a research degree, in which the student learns how to initiate and carry out original research.
 The current state of knowledge in the chosen field will be explored first.
 Information and ideas developed by others are critically examined and placed in proper context.
-The student then new research to improve understanding in this research proposal is written that outlines how key will be addressed in an orderly and logical Candidates for the Ph.D. must submit a thesis prior to their Departmental Oral Examination.
+The student then proposes new research to improve understanding in this key area.
+A research proposal is written that outlines how key questions will be addressed in an orderly and logical manner.
+Candidates for the Ph.D. must submit a thesis proposal prior to their Departmental Oral Examination.

-Qualifying Examinations Masters
+Qualifying Examinations

+Masters

-Except in unusual cases, no oral examinations are candidates for the M.A., M.S., or M.S.E. degrees.
+Except in unusual cases, no oral examinations are required for candidates for the M.A., M.S., or M.S.E. degrees.